Before sowing your seeds

 Seed trays are great for things like lettuces which are more delicate and won’t form much of a root system before planting.

-What kind of compost should you use?
+What kind of compost should you use to sow seeds?

+You should use a proper seed compost for sowing seeds.
 Ordinary garden soil will be full of weed seeds and either overly nutritious or almost inert, depending on where you live.
 Plus it is likely to be full of stones and other detritus which might look small to you but will be boulder-like to a seed and quite tricky to grow around.

 Do you have to sieve the compost?